Qengineering/YoloCam/README.md

 There are two versions of the YoloCam software.
 You have to choose which one you want to use.<br><br>
 The _**GPIO**_ version.
 This version activates the GPIO output pins when a recognized object triggers an event.<br>
 There is a live feed to your browser.<br>
-The GPIO outputs act in real-time.
+The GPIO outputs act in real time.
 There is no 10-second latency.<br>
 Finally, the GPIO version has the possibility to trigger URLs.<br><br>
 The _**email**_ version.
 This version sends emails and records movies when a recognized object triggers an event.<br>
 There is a live feed to your browser.
-It has a latency of 10 seconds due to the HLS streaming, because it takes some time to collect all the information from the stream, get the individual packets and 'glue' them into one video stream.
+It has a latency of 10 seconds due to the HLS streaming because it takes some time to collect all the information from the stream, get the individual packets and 'glue' them into one video stream.
 By the way, thanks to this latency, you will receive your emails 5 seconds before the actual movement is visible in your browser so you can log in.<br>The email version lacks the digital zoom function.
 #### Tip.<br>
 Start with the email version if this is your first time using YoloCam.
 You get a lot of inside information on how everything works, with a detailed email to help you tune your events.
 And for the price, you can't beat it.
 ![output image]( https://qengineering.eu/images/EmailExampleYoloCam2.png )